Nightsiders, Book 1

 “That wasn’t necessary,” he said.
 “I have come to offer a truce.”

 “A truce?”
-Michael spat.
+Michael scoffed.
 All the good nature he displayed at home, the charm that drew so many women to him—even the human ones—was lost in hatred.
+The very emotion Director McAllister had warned her about.
+“You?” he said.
 “You have the authority to make a truce for your masters?”

 Not by the slightest flicker of expression did the Daysider acknowledge that Michael could sever his spine at any moment.
 “Not for Erebus,” he said.
 “For myself.”